📕

 In my experience, asking probing questions is the most effective questioning technique.
 Probing questions are usually open-ended to encourage customers to check their answers before replying to agents’ questions.
 For example, if I ask a customer: Did you use email@domain.com to register?, the answer usually is: Yes.
 Instead, it’s better to ask: What email did you use to register?

-Our pre-arranged chat scripts take the tip into account.
+Our pre-arranged chat scripts take this tip into account.

 • I need some extra information to proceed to ensure I’m talking with the right person.
 Could you please share [the required information]?